duarteocarmo/BigData_WikipediaInspector/index.md

 - Part 4: Querying for a pattern.
 - Part 5: Testing and results.

-I'm gonna try to make this as simple as possible!
+I'm gonna try to make this explanation as simple as possible!
 So hold tight.

 ### Part 1: Cleaning an XML page.